 1-3 months is a good time frame to send your thank you cards out.
 If you are mailing the cards physically, start choosing the card 1-2 weeks after the wedding and getting them ordered.

-The ordering process alone (including choosing a design!) of the thank you cards might take up to a month already.
+The ordering process alone (including choosing a design!) of the thank you cards might already take up to a month.
 Add another 1-2 weeks of writing and personalizing them.
 That means you won’t be able to send them out realistically until 2 months out.
 Unless, of course, you have used a digital/email card!

 3. Categorize, Divide and Schedule